cldr-steven-matison/Streams-Processing-Hands-on-Lab/Module1/README.md

 Use SMM to check we have messages coming in Apache Kafka: ![09 Streams Messaging Manager](image3)

-### **Setting up the sources**
+### **Setting Up Data Sources**

-Next we need to set up the sources and data catalogs in the Data provider section from Streaming SQL Console (remember to unlock your keytab when connecting first time to SSB Console):
+Next we need to set up the Data Sources and Data Catalogs in the Data Provider section from Streaming SQL Console:

-- Adding the Apache Kafka broker.
+- Adding the Apache Kafka Cluster
-- Adding the Schema Registry catalog
+- Adding the Schema Registry Catalog
-- Adding the Kudu catalog.
+- Adding the Kudu Catalog.

 ![10 SSB Data Providers](image4)

-### **Setting up the tables**
+### **Setting Up Virtual Tables**

-To start using SSB, we need to create tables.
-In SSB, a Table is a logical definition of the data source that includes the location and connection parameters, a schema, and any required, context specific configuration parameters.
+To start using SSB, we need to create some virtual tables.
+In SSB, a Virtual Table is a logical definition of the data source that includes the location and connection parameters, a schema, and any required, context for specific configuration parameters.
 Tables can be used for both reading and writing data in most cases.
 You can create and manage tables either manually or they can be automatically loaded from one of the catalogs as specified using the Data Providers section(2).

 A table defines the schema of events in a Kafka topic.
 For instance, we need to create 2 tables txn1 and txn2.
 SSB provides an easy way to create a table :